JTSkelton/Landing-Page/README.md

 ## Setup/Installation Requirements

-* Please open the GitHub link provided on this REAME.
+* Please open the GitHub link provided on this README.
 You will be directed to the landing page where you can read about me and explore my projects.

 ## Known Bugs

-* No know bugs
+* GitHub displays boxes misaligned

 ## License